Thalyonn/Ballwalls/README.md

 # Problem Set 1
 Daniel Capinpin, Dale Gregorio

 To compile, use [QT Creator community edition](https://www.qt.io/download-open-source).
-Select "Ballwalls.pro" and then run from there.
+Select "Ballwalls.pro" inside the folder and then run from there.

 ## License